-Best additive for rod knock: How it work?
+Best additive for rod knock: Guide 2026

 The Right Additive Can Help

 I know how frustrating that knocking sound can be.
 I’ve dealt with it before, and trust me, it’s not something you want to ignore.
-But here’s the good news—using the right oil additive can help.
+But here’s the good news - using the right oil additive can help.
 It won’t magically fix everything, but it can make the noise quieter and keep your engine running a little longer.

 The way it works is pretty simple.
 The additive thickens the oil and makes it stick better to the metal parts inside your engine.
 That extra layer helps reduce friction and cushions the impact, so the knocking isn’t as bad.
 It won’t completely erase the problem, but it can make things smoother.